luslab/oz-bulk-rnaseq/C. QC on sequencing files.md

 Can assess after mapping to see how much RNA has mapped to ribosomal RNA reference genome.
 If >5% then consider depleting these reads.
 There are disadvantages to removing these sequences.
 Generally for most RNA-seq remove rRNA at this point pre-alignment.

+The first time you do this you need to:
 1. Create rRNA&tRNA reference genome
 `ml BEDOPS`
 ```bash